5jjCopter/EzWifibroadcast/How-to's.md

 - Set `TELEMETRY_UPLINK=mavlink` in wifibroadcast-1.txt
 - Connect Tower App, QGroundControl or Missionplanner etc. via USB-Tethering or Hotspot
+- Connect the serial port RX pin of your flight control to the serial port TX pin on the Raspberry.
+The Pi uses 3.3V logic level on the serial ports, make sure your flight control also uses 3.3V.
+Flightcontrols which need 5V logic may not be able to detect the 3.3V signal level (See https://pinout.xyz/ for Raspberry pinout).

 ## Using configuration profiles